zaps166/mate-xfce4-panel-plugin-loader-applet/README.md

 #MATE Xfce4 panel plugin loader

-##Applet for MATE panel which can load external Xfce4 panel plugins like xfce4-whiskermenu-plugin or xfce4-weather-plugin!
+##Applet for MATE panel which can load Xfce4 panel plugins like xfce4-whiskermenu-plugin or xfce4-weather-plugin!

 ###Known bugs and limitations:
 - this applet uses internal "xfce4-panel" and "mate-panel" structures, so it may be incompatible between versions,